Will Penny: Plot

 Will hires on to ride the far-off boundaries of Flat Iron ranch over the winter.
 As he arrives at the upper range, he finds Catherine and Horace staying in the line-rider's cabin after being abandoned by their guide.
 He rides away to inspect the fence line, warning them that they must be gone when he returns in one week.

 The next morning as Will is sleeping outside near the fence, he is ambushed and savagely beaten up and knifed by the rawhider group.
 They rob and leave Will for dead, but he drags himself to the cabin, where he is slowly nursed back to health by Catherine.

 As the winter passes, Will and Catherine fall in love, and Will develops fatherly affection for Horace.

 As Will and Catherine prepare for Christmas, the Quint family bursts into the cabin, force Will into doing the chores, and coerce Catherine to decide on one of the ne'er do well, belligerent, hair-trigger sons.
 After some days, Catherine distracts the two Quint sons so Will can make an escape.
 At that same time his two former saddle pals Blue and Dutchy arrive looking for him.
 Will and Blue return to attack the cabin to free Catherine and Horace, using a bag of sulfur in the chimney to smoke out the rawhiders and then shoot them all.

-With the rawhider's dead the Flat Iron trail boss arrives, Will realizes that he is too old and set in his ways to settle down into a domestic life with Catherine, against her protestations.
-Deeply regretful about what he is leaving behind, he rides away with Dutchy and Blue to collect on a bet with the store owner on Dutchy’s survival and continue his life as a trail hand.
+With the rawhiders dead the Flat Iron trail boss arrives, Will realizes that he is too old and set in his ways to settle down into a domestic life with Catherine, against her protestations.
+Deeply regretful about what he is leaving behind, he rides away with Dutchy and Blue to collect on a bet with the store owner on Dutchy's survival and continue his life as a trail hand.
 He donated his wages from the ranch to Catherine.